aimaaan/Final-Assessment/README.md

 }
 ```
 #### c.
 Implementing server side authorization.
    - Checks the role of the user for each page.
 If the role are permissable then it can access the page.
+It will always checks the role on the database.
 For example:

 ```php
 // Check if the user is logged in and has the 'User' or 'Admin' role if (!isset($_SESSION['user_id']) || !in_array($_SESSION['role'], ['User', 'Admin'])) {